What is Data Ownership & Why is it Important?

 How does data ownership work?

-Data ownership is directly or indirectly authorized by legal entities.
-Laws control the ownership of data for personal, organizational, and even public purposes.
+Data ownership work is directly or indirectly authorised by legal entities.
+Laws control the ownership of data for personal, organisational, and even public purposes.
 When you are legally entitled to data ownership, you have full rights to that data, subject to some privacy regulations.
-You can use the data based on the regulations, which may vary across countries.

 What is the concept of data ownership?

 In simple terms, the concept of data ownership can be defined as legal and ethical rights control over personal, organizational, and public data.
 The concept of data ownership involves control and decision-making, legal rights, privacy and consent, transfership and license, responsibilities, and intellectual property rights.